SethTisue/Project-Euler/README.md

 ## NetLogo

-These solutions were written for NetLogo 4.1.
+These solutions were originally written for NetLogo 4.1 and have been only lightly updated for 5.0.
 NetLogo 5.0 has tasks (aka lambda, closures, first-class functions) now, so probably some of these solutions could be redone to use that, and tackling the more advanced problems would be more feasible.

 ## Clojure